Student-Advisor agreement

 Expectations of the Student: The most important expectation to communicate is that you, the Student, should take ownership over your educational and research experience.
 From the choice of your Advisor, research project and through to degree completion, you carry the primary responsibility for your success.

-Expectations of the Advisor: The Advisor’s primary task is to facilitate the Student’s research and educational experience, to guide the Student in their research project and foster independent learning.
+Expectations of the Advisor: The Advisor’s primary task is to facilitate the Student’s educational experience, to guide the Student in their research project and foster independent learning.
 The Advisor should promote conditions conducive to the Student’s research and intellectual growth, providing guidance on the progress of the research and the standards expected.

 Student’s responsibility